 Some of our plastic surgeons are sharing their journal notes as they take the CoolSculpting BodyWise 360 challenge.
 As doctors and patients receiving treatment, they offer a truly unique perspective.

-Jeffrey M. Kenkel, M.D., is Professor and Vice Chair of Plastic Surgery at UT Southwestern Medical Center.
+Jeffrey M. Kenkel, M.D., is Professor and Interim Chair of Plastic Surgery at UT Southwestern Medical Center.
 In this journal, he chronicles his personal experiences while undergoing a new body-sculpting treatment offered at UTSW and discusses his healthy lifestyle regimen in support of the procedure.